cncf/techdocs/assessments/0008-backstage/0008-backstage.md

 A unique problem with Backstage is that user and contributor roles exist on a spectrum; plugins designed or modified to serve a particular organization can be contributed to the Backstage project, or can originate there in anticipation of a particular organization's need.
 As a result, documentation for project contributors is intermingled, and easily confused, with instructions for admin users trying to expand functionality by modifying or adding code, especially plugins.

 #### Communication methods documented

-Communication channels are clearly documented on the [Community](https://backstage.io/community) page of the website, including **message channels**, **newsletters** and **adoption meetings**.
+Communication channels are clearly documented on the [Community][backstage-community] page of the website, including **message channels**, **newsletters** and **adoption meetings**.
 There is some minor conflation of commercially sponsored content on the community page.

-The **[GitHub](https://github.com/backstage/backstage) repository** is directly linked from the main menu.
-There are 22 related repositories listed on the [Backstage project page](https://github.com/backstage).
+The **[GitHub][backstage-backstage] repository** is directly linked from the main menu.
+There are 22 related repositories listed on the [Backstage project page][backstage-github-project].
 A little digging is required to suss out the purpose of some of these projects.

 Examples:
 https://kubernetes.io/community/

 #### Beginner friendly issue backlog